TCSS360VIOLET/violet/controller/Code Review Guide.md

 3. As a user, I can add an item with details such as name, description, cost per unit, and quantity to a project associated with my profile.

 ## Design Diagrams
-We have attached pdfs of our deliverables that include our class diagrams.
+We have attached pdfs of our diagrams.
 Please note that they do not reflect the final product we have arrived at very accurately.

 ## Code Location
 Code to be reviewed ProfileManager.java up to line 252.